cosmos/gravity-bridge/module/x/gravity/spec/03_state_transitions.md

 ### Logic call creation

-Another module on the same Cosmos chain can call `SetOutgoingLogicCall` to create a logic call.
+Another module on the same Cosmos chain can call `Keeper.SetOutgoingLogicCall` to create a logic call.
 All setting of parameters is left up to the external module.

 ### Logic call signing